 Privacy Rights Clearinghouse

-1. Why Does an Employer Conduct a Background Check?
+1. Why Do Employers Conduct a Background Checks?

 2. What Is Included in a Background Check?